Annenberg Learner’s mission is to “Advance Excellent Teaching in American Schools” and provides teacher resources across various curriculum.

 How to Teach Civics in Action to K–12 Students, published by Baylor University's online Doctorate of Education program is a resource that includes statistical information about the number of students who volunteer, explains what action civics is, and details some challenges educators face when teaching civics.
 It also includes tips and ideas to help educators begin teaching civics in their own classrooms.

-This site includes information on the We the People and Project Citizen programs, along with free lesson plans for use in the classroom.
+Center for Civic Education This site includes information on the We the People and Project Citizen programs, along with free lesson plans for use in the classroom.
 Subscribe to 60-Second Civics, a free daily podcast that provides a quick and convenient way for listeners to learn about American government, the Constitution, and U.S. history.

 The Center is a nonpartisan educational institution that offers multiple resources, programs, and projects that foster an informed electorate that understands our system of government and participates in civic life.